Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J2007+0910}}: Evidence of only one component is present throughout the frequency spectrum in this pulsar.
 The pulsar is detected at 111 MHz \citep{prao} but no measurements are possible.
 0.1in

 \textit{\textbf{J2008+2513}}: This pulsar seems to be another {c\bf T} or {c\bf Q}.
 The outer conal dimensions are easily measured at all three frequencies, and the inner ones as well at the upper two bands.
 The problem is that the PPA traverse gives little useful information.
-For the double cone geometry model to be satisfactory an $R$ values of about 6\degr/\degr\ is required, and fortunately the \citet{han2009}'s 774-MHz profile confirms this.
+For the double cone geometry model to be satisfactory an $R$ value of about 6\degr/\degr\ is required, and fortunately the \citet{han2009}'s 774-MHz profile confirms this.
 Scattering seems minimal at 149 MHz.
 0.1in

 \textit{\textbf{J2010+2845}}: Clearly a core-cone triple {\bf T} beam configuration.
-Fluctuation spectra show weak evidence of conal periodicity in the conal outer pair of components.
+Fluctuation spectra show weak evidence of periodicity in the conal outer pair of components.
 The PPA traverse is steep, and the core width can be estimated at about 4\degr---the linear peak has about this width.
 This implies an inner cone geometry, and there is no solution for an outer conal one with the observed PPA rate.
 0.1in

 \textit{\textbf{J2015+2524}}: PSR J2015+2524 appears to have an outer conal double {\bf D} geometry.
 The \citet{camilo_nice} 430-MHz profile confirms the width values.
-Scattering seems unusually low at 149 MHz for this pulsar, so does not explain the LOFAR nondetection.
+Scattering seems unusually low for this pulsar, so this does not explain why LOFAR failed to detect it at 149 MHz.
 0.1in

 \textit{\textbf{J2016+1948}}: This 65-ms pulsar is plausibly conal dominated.
 The weak fluctuation spectra show no features, the PPA traverse is unclear and the profile width quite narrow.
 We model it aspirationally as a conal single profile, guessing that the PPA rate has to be shallower than about --3\degr/\degr.
 0.1in